FreeClimbAPI/nodejs-sdk/docs/source/api/messages.rst

 create(from, to, text)
 ^^^^^^^^^^^^^^^^^^^^^^^

-    Send an SMS message through the Persephony API.
+    Send an SMS message through the FreeClimb API.

     :from: {string} The phone number to use as the sender.
-This must be an incoming phone number you have purchased from Persephony.
+This must be an incoming phone number you have purchased from FreeClimb.
     :to: {string} The phone number to send the message to.
     :text: {string} The text contained in the message. (maximum 254 characters.)